-A credit check occurs when someone pulls your credit score and/or credit report.
-Reasons for pulling someone’s credit history can range from evaluating them as a borrower to trying to determine if someone might make a high-risk tenant, employee or insurance customer.
+A credit check is conducted when someone examines your credit score and/or credit report.
+This is done for various reasons, such as assessing your creditworthiness as a borrower or evaluating whether you might be a high-risk tenant, employee, or insurance customer.

-Credit checks run on you by other entities come in two main varieties: soft and hard inquiries.
+Credit checks come in two main types: soft and hard inquiries.

-- Soft credit inquiries can occur with or without your permission, depending on the entity making the request.
-They’re commonly used by lenders to pre-evaluate you for a credit offer.
-For example, if you receive a credit card offer that says you’re pre-approved, that company likely did a soft inquiry.
-Other reasons for soft inquiries include employment background checks and applications for auto insurance or utility services.
+Soft inquiries can happen with or without your permission, depending on the entity making the request.
+These are often used by lenders to pre-evaluate you for a credit offer, such as when you receive a pre-approved credit card offer.
+Soft inquiries can also occur during employment background checks or when applying for auto insurance or utility services.
 Importantly, soft inquiries do not impact your credit score, and they are usually only visible to you, not lenders or others checking your credit.

 How Is a Credit Check Performed?

-Most lenders and other entities that perform hard credit checks have computer software programs which allow them to run a credit check instantly; however, they have to have your permission to do so.
-Typically, when you apply for credit and the lender plans to pull your credit report and score, you assent to the check with your signature.
+Most lenders and entities performing hard credit checks use computer software programs to instantly assess your credit.
+However, they require your permission to do so, which is usually obtained when you apply for credit and provide your signature.

 How Are Credit Scores Calculated?

-Even with those differences, credit scoring models typically look at five major factors in determining scores.
-Those factors are:
+Despite these differences, credit scoring models typically consider five major factors in calculating scores:

-- Age of credit.
-This refers to how long you’ve had a credit history as well as the average age of all your open credit accounts.
-Well-established, lengthy positive credit history can drive your score up.
+- Age of Credit: This includes the length of your credit history and the average age of all your open credit accounts.
+A well-established and positive credit history can improve your score.

-- Type of credit or credit mix.
-Creditors — and credit scoring models — like to see that you have a good mix of credit accounts, including both installment and revolving credit.
-It shows that you’re able to manage various accounts responsibly.
+- Type of Credit: Creditors and scoring models prefer to see a healthy mix of credit accounts, including both installment and revolving credit, indicating responsible management of various accounts.

-- Hard inquiries.
-As discussed above, how many hard inquiries you have on your account the past 12 months can impact your credit.
+- Hard Inquiries: The number of hard inquiries made on your account within the past 12 months can influence your credit score.